 Irene began her love of dance at age seven with ballet classes in her home town of Fredericton.
 She started training in Bharata Natyam at age 10 after seeing a student show led by her first teacher Sudha Chandra Sekhar.
 In 1991, Irene moved to Vancouver to pursue graduate school in medical physics at UBC where she earned a PhD in 1998.
 In 1996, she started training with Ranee Singh, a graduate of Kalakshetra.
 In 1999, with the birth of her first son, followed by the birth of her second son in 2003, she took a hiatus from Indian Dance.
 She resumed in 2006, beginning private classes with Anusha Fernando and also attended two summer workshops with Jayalakshmi Eshwar.
 Irene is also a qualified Scottish Country dance teacher.

 Alicia's interest in dance started at an early age, taking classes with Maria Lewis at the Pacific Ballet Theatre School in Vancouver.
 She began her study of Bharata Natyam in 2002 after seeing Anusha Fernando perform in Tales from the Ramayana.
 She took group classes at the Scotiabank Dance Centre with Jai Govinda and Anusha Fernando before beginning private study with Anusha at Shakti Dance Society, where she has also trained with Srimati Jayalakshmi Eshwar.
 In January 2010, Shakti Dance Society presented Alicia's graduating Arangetram performance at the Michael J Fox Theatre in Burnaby.
-Alicia has a Master of Library Information Science and is a children's librarian.
+Alicia has a Master of Library Information Science degree and is a children's librarian.

 Vandna has trained with several esteemed teachers over the past twenty-one years, including Anusha Fernando, Srimati Jayalakshmi Eshwar, and Jai Govinda of Mandala Arts and Culture.
 Since 1997, she trained with Anusha Fernando, and in May 2005, completed her Arangetram.
 In 2005, aided by the B.C.
 Arts Council, Vandna traveled to study dance in New Delhi with Srimati Jayalakshmi Eshwar and in 2007, she received the prestigious Shastri Indo-Canadian Institute Arts Fellowship, which took her back to New Delhi for more intensive training.
 As a professional performer and instructor, she continues to study and train in the tradition and is interested in exploring traditional Bharata Natyam repertoire within a contemporary framework.
 Vandna has a B.A. in Communications and Publishing from Simon Fraser University.